The innovative response to COVID-19 and work around tracking ventilators has gained the Trust recognition at a prestigious national awards this week.

 “We also delivered a quick and effective tracking mechanism for ventilators used during the care of patients with coronavirus.

-“These innovations have meant staff can continue to work in a safe environment and patients can still get the same level of care whether they are at home or in hospital.
+“These innovations have meant staff can continue to work in a safe environment.
+While patients can still get the same level of care whether they are at home or in hospital.

 “Congratulations to all involved and good luck to everyone in the awards!”